bagaking/file_bundle/README.md

   directories.
 - The output file is skipped when it also matches an entry pattern, which avoids recursively bundling a previous run's output.
+- Set `SOURCE_DATE_EPOCH` to a Unix timestamp to write stable bundle header timestamps for reproducible bundles.
 - `bundle/Makefile` is a generated template for projects that run `file_bundle -touch dir`; the repository-level validation entry point is the root `Makefile`.